▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 CPU Upgrade: Am5x86-P75

-Original CPU — IBM Blue Lightning DX2
+Original CPU: IBM Blue Lightning DX2

-The Compaq Portable 486c I had came with an IBM Blue Lightning DX2 (486-V266GA) processor.
-This is a clock-doubled 486-class CPU running at 66 MHz (33 MHz bus, 2x multiplier).
-This Compaq wasn’t branded as the 66 MHz model, so it must have been upgraded at some point.
-The Blue Lightning was IBM’s own take on the 486 architecture — it uses a write-back 16 KB internal cache and is pin-compatible with the Intel 486DX2-66.
+Mine came with an IBM Blue Lightning DX2 (486-V266GA).
+Clock-doubled 486, 66 MHz (33 MHz bus, 2x multiplier).
+Machine wasn’t branded as the 66 MHz model so someone upgraded it before I got it.
+The Blue Lightning was IBM’s own 486, write-back 16 KB internal cache, pin-compatible with the Intel 486DX2-66.

 Original IBM Blue Lightning DX2 on the Compaq motherboard

-Upgrade — AMD Am5x86-P75 (AMD-X5-133ADZ)
+Upgrade: AMD Am5x86-P75 (AMD-X5-133ADZ)

-The Am5x86 is a drop-in Socket 3 upgrade that delivers Pentium-75 equivalent performance (hence the “P75” marketing name) while remaining fully compatible with 486 motherboards.
-It runs at 133 MHz using a 4x internal clock multiplier on a 33 MHz bus, features a 16 KB write-back L1 cache, and draws only ~3W.
+Drop-in Socket 3 upgrade.
+Pentium-75 equivalent performance (hence “P75”), fully compatible with 486 motherboards.
+133 MHz on a 4x multiplier off the 33 MHz bus, 16 KB write-back L1 cache, only ~3W.
 See AM5x86 Datasheet (PDF).

 AMD Am5x86-P75 ADZ variant